 We citizens are supposed to take account for our own violence/killing…personally.
 We are still (the laws of the land haven’t been altered) to be citizen soldiers, trained in the use and accountability of deadly force.
 We are to consider what it means to look into another person’s eyes before snuffing out all his or her memories, relationships, hopes and opportunities.
 We are to think long and hard before entering another person’s nation to serve some political whimsy.

 It’s by no accident that we’ve laid most of the personal risks of war upon our young and ill-informed.
 We know the human brain’s ability to assess risk and benefit is undeveloped and fragile in today’s soldiering age-range of teens to thirty.
 It’s too easy to whip up the young into a Hatfield v McCoy, or Colts versus Bears tribalism.
 They are too brave, too fearless, too free of adult restraint, to be the anti-violent force that freedom requires.

 Maybe this is a long way to come to my core point, but I didn’t want to just come out and directly state that I abhor that “…thank a soldier” mentality.

 I have great respect for soldiers.
 I’ve seen the service do great things for people who serve.
-I’ve met very few rotten soldiers and plenty whom I admire.
-Pretty much everybody in my family forever has been in the military at some point; some for their whole careers.
+I’ve met few rotten soldiers and plenty whom I admire.
+Pretty much everybody in my family forever has been in the military at some point; at least a couple earned military career retirement.
 My dad was a decorated war pilot and POW.

 But exactly who is it that ever takes away liberty?
 Who is able to oppress, enslave and steal on a large scale?
 Was it Stalin or Mao themselves who killed so many millions of their own citizens?